 Having a go-to list of kid friendly activities is essential to enjoying your visit to Savannah with kids.
-While Savannah has a ton to offer, here’s our list of recommendations to keep your short ones amused, entertained, and ultimately - content.
-Read up on our top things to do for kids and kid friendly restaurants in Savannah sure to provide fun for the whole family.
+While Savannah has a ton to offer, here’s our list of recommendations to keep your whole family amused, entertained, and happy.
+Read up on our top things to do for kids and kid friendly restaurants in Savannah sure to provide fun for all.

-Sometimes you have to sacrifice and do an activity that's just for the kids, but a few of our recommendations will provide fun for the whole family as well.
+Not all activities have to be just for the kids.
+A few of our recommendations will provide fun for the whole family as well!

 655 Louisville Road

 The Savannah Childrens Museum is located at 655 Louisville Rd., Savannah, GA 31401, adjacent to the Georgia State Railroad Museum, in what was originally the Railroad Repair facility, the Children’s Museum s made up of more than a dozen interactive exhibits, including a life-size maze and an off-the-hook playground where kids can climb, run, jump, scale, bounce, slide, explore, discover, and yell to their heart’s content.
 Turn them loose and a watchful staffer will keep them safe and entertained playing and discovering.
 Currently, the museum is entirely outdoors and relatively small, so it’s not an all-day commitment, but the museum does have plans to grow.
 Pack your own snacks/drinks/SPF.
 Cost: $8 per person.